raydiak/Inline-Lua/README.md

       function  Associative,                Inline::Lua::Table
                 Inline::Lua::Object )       Inline::Lua::Function

+Not counting floating-point values like NaN, nil is the only "undefined" value in Lua.
+All undefined Perl values will be translated as nil, and when it is returned from Lua it will yield Any.

+Numbers in default Lua are C doubles, and so are coerced to some type of Num (possibly a variation of it like num64) when passing to and from Lua.
+Accessing table keys (below) also applies this coercion.

-Tables returned from Lua are exposed as Inline::Lua::Table instances, which can be accessed directly with hash or array subscripts (including slicing), converted to a .hash or .list, or used as an object (or role via LuaParent).
+Tables are exposed as Inline::Lua::Table instances, which can be accessed directly with hash or array subscripts (including slicing), converted to a .hash or .list, or used as an object (or role via LuaParent).
-Positional access will apply the appropriate index adjustment, and Associative access automatically coerces Numerics to Num.
 See Usage below for details.
+Arrays and hashes can also be passed in to Lua, and will be translated as a newly-created table.

-In contrast to tables, multiple return values (not packed in a table) from Lua back to Perl will result in an ordinary Perl list instead of an Inline::Lua::Table.
+In contrast to tables acting as arrays, multiple return values (not packed in a table) from Lua will result in an ordinary Perl list instead of an Inline::Lua::Table.

+Lua functions as values themselves are returned as Inline::Lua::Function objects, which can be called like any other anonymous routine in Perl, including assigning it to an &-sigiled variable to be able to call it with ordinary-looking sub call syntax.

-A new Perl object is created for each Lua value being returned, making it useless for identity comparison on the Perl side (e.g. === on the same Lua table returned from separate calls will be False).
+A new Perl object is created for each Lua value being returned, making the
+::Object types useless for identity comparison on the Perl side (e.g. === on the same Lua table returned from separate calls will be False).

 Inline::Lua::Objects can of course be passed back in to Lua, and represent the same referenced Lua table or function which they were originally attached to.